ropensci/dev_guide/docs/pkg_ci.md

 Continuous integration should also include reporting of test coverage via a testing service such as [CodeCov](https://codecov.io/) or [Coveralls](https://coveralls.io/).
 See the [README for the **covr** package](https://github.com/jimhester/covr) for instructions, as well as `usethis::use_coverage()`.

-If you use and several CI services, [code coverage reports will be merged](https://docs.codecov.io/docs/merging-reports).
+If you run coverage on several CI services [the results will be merged](https://docs.codecov.io/docs/merging-reports).